What is holding people back from the life that they truly want to live?

 And so my mind running wild has created disaster scenarios about what could happen if I do something.

-So I've learned to ask myself: honestly, what is the worst that could happen?
+Honestly, what is the worst that could happen?

 And when I've figured out what the worst that could happen actually is then I can also spend a little time to think about what I can do if that often pretty unlikely thing happens.